You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Common Accommodations

 Lander University is committed to providing students with equitable access and participation in academics and other programs sponsored by the University as mandated by federal law.
-The process for granting accommodations to qualified students with documented disabilities is managed by the Director of Disability Services.
+The process for granting accommodations to qualified students with documented disabilities is managed by the Director of Accessibility and Testing Accommodations.

-Faculty should only implement accommodations approved by the Director of Disability Services, who will provide students with a letter describing approved classroom accommodations.
+Faculty should only implement accommodations approved by the Director of Accessibility and Testing Accommodations, who will provide students with a letter describing approved classroom accommodations.
 Students are responsible for notifying their professors of use of accommodations.

 By law, disability and accommodation information should be kept private, and only shared with University personnel who have a legitimate educational need to know.